ST10298302/SkillSync/docs/app-structure.md

 ## Overview

-SkillSync uses **Expo Router** for file-based navigation, providing a seamless navigation experience across all platforms.
+SkillSync uses **Expo Router** for file-based navigation (Docs, E., 2025), providing a seamless navigation experience across all platforms.
 The app structure is organized around authentication states and feature-based routing.

 ### Key Principles
 - **File-based routing** - Each file represents a route